peytoncordero/DRI25/html-css.md

 This [guide by the OpenLab at City Tech](https://openlab.citytech.cuny.edu/blog/help/following-copyright-guidelines-for-images/) includes more information on licensure and a list of places where you can find reuseable images.

 <Info>__Tip:__
-The Internet today is increasingly filled with AI-generated media, incuding text, code, images, audio, and video.
+The Internet is increasingly filled with AI-generated media, incuding text, code, images, audio, and video.
 Images generated using artificial intelligence software, such as Midjourney, Dall-E, and Stable Diffusion operate in an ever-evolving 'gray area' for licensure and copyright, as well as an emerging domain of digital culture.
 [This report by the US Copyright Office](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-1-Digital-Replicas-Report.pdf), published July 2024, reviews several aspects of this area.
 </Info>

 ## Activity